 Entry into the bunker was through a rudimentary decontamination area complete with showers (removed some years ago to create storage space).
 Off the decontamination area was the plantroom that had in situ, air filtration, chemical toilet, potable water tank, waste water tank and storage space.
 Further into the bunker was an operational area through another blast door (this has now been outfitted as a studio and an external door fitted).

 Equipment in situ was all the ventilation and sanitation equipment as well as the blast doors.
-After documenting the site we removed all the equipment except the blast doors and water tank (they are to big to remove until renovation starts – they will be removed in the future) with the permission of The Soper Hall Group on the proviso it was displayed somewhere.
-We stored them in our lockup for a while whilst we prepared storage space in the Tunnel Road Caves in Reigate where the equipment now features as part of a small Cold War display.
+After documenting the site we removed all the equipment except the blast doors and water tank (they are to big to remove until renovation starts – they may be removed in the future) with the permission of The Soper Hall Group on the proviso it was displayed somewhere.
+We stored them in our lockup for a while whilsta display space was created in the Tunnel Road Caves in Reigate where the equipment now features as part of a small Cold War display.